SSWConsulting/SSW.Rules.Content/rules/review-videos-collaboratively/rule.md

 ![Figure: Share for review menu item](frame-edit-6.png "Share for review menu item")

-4. Either copy the link and send link to the reviewer or add them using the email field.
+4. Share link - copy the link and send to the reviewer, or add them using the email field.

 ![Figure: Share link page](frame-edit-7.png "Share link page")